abhaydee/Posts-Media-Web/readme.md

 ## About the Project

-Social-Media-Web:- This Repository contains the code for the Full Stack Social Media Web .
+Social-Media-Web:- This Repository contains the code for the Full Stack Social Media Web.
 It has a secured login and registration system setup from scratch.
 The users are stored in the database.
-You can perform some of the basic boilerplate functionality that we use in the Social Media .
+You can perform some of the basic boilerplate functionality that we use daily use in Social Media.

 You can check the project live here:- [https://social-media-web.netlify.app](https://social-media-web.netlify.app/)

 ## 1. Pre-requisites

     a)  Just have nodejs installed on your systems.
-You can download and install it from here ([https://nodejs.org/en/](https://nodejs.org/en/)) .
+You can download and install it from here ([https://nodejs.org/en/](https://nodejs.org/en/)).
 Preferred Versions (Version 14 and above)

     b) Install a package manager (NPM or YARN)